-Founded in 2000, Zipcar operates the world's leading membership-based car sharing network that provides "wheels when you want them" to nearly one million members, also known as "Zipsters," in over 30 major metropolitan areas and over 500 college campuses in the United States, Canada and Europe.
+Founded in 2000, Zipcar operates the world's leading membership-based car sharing network that provides "wheels when you want them" to more than one million members, also known as "Zipsters," in over 30 major metropolitan areas, over 550 college campuses and in more than 500 cities and towns across the United States, Canada and Europe.
 Zipcar provides its members self-service vehicles in reserved parking spaces located in residential neighborhoods, business districts, college campuses, business office complexes and airports.

 Our members may reserve vehicles by the hour or by the day at rates that include gasoline, insurance and other costs associated with vehicle ownership, and they can make their reservations through Zipcar's reservation system, which is available by phone, Internet or through the Zipcar application on their smartphone.
-Our members have the flexibility to choose from a variety of makes and models of vehicles that they want depending on their specific needs and desires for each trip and the available Zipcars in their neighborhoods.
+Our members have the flexibility to choose from a variety of makes and models of vehicles depending on their specific needs and desires for each trip and the available Zipcars in their neighborhoods.
 The flexibility and affordability of our service, as well as broader consumer trends toward responsible and sustainable living, provide a significant platform for future growth.